Coconut

 Photos: Narayani Mahesh

-Re-Imagining Materials
+Re-imagining Materials

-The material world is connected to the everyday lives of people, playing a substantial part in the way we interact with objects, spaces as well as technologies.
-Taking the mundane scenario, there is an exigency to re-write our perceptions, to understand what materials can do and what their potential is.
+Taking this mundane scenario, there is an exigency to re-write our perceptions, to understand what materials can do and what their potential is.
 This can be achieved through material innovation.
 Simultaneously, the discussions regarding throw-away culture, and circular economy are ongoing or in other words, there is an emerging consciousness regarding how we manufacture and consume.

-The project highlights reimagining two materials :
+The project aims to reimagining two materials :

 The sequence that describes the making of the material composite is: